crowdsecurity/hub/collections/crowdsecurity/exchange.md

 labels:
   type: exchange-smtp
 ---
+use_time_machine: true #Process logs as if we were replaying them to get the timestamp from the
+filenames:
+  - C:\Program Files\Microsoft\Exchange Server\V15\Logging\Imap4\*.LOG
+labels:
+  type: exchange-imap
+---
+use_time_machine: true #Process logs as if we were replaying them to get the timestamp from the
+filenames:
+  - C:\Program Files\Microsoft\Exchange Server\V15\Logging\Pop3\*.LOG
+labels:
+  type: exchange-pop
+---
-#OWA failed attempts are logged in the same way as RDP auth
+#OWA failed attempts are logged in the same way as RDP failed auth
 source: wineventlog
 event_channel: Security
 event_ids: